-All the manage indices methods are asynchronous.
-What you are actually doing when calling these methods is adding a new job to a queue: it is this job, and not the method, that actually performs the desired action.
-In most cases, the job is executed within seconds if not milliseconds.
-But it all depends on what is in the queue: if the queue has many pending tasks, the new job will need to wait its turn.
+All methods for managing indices are asynchronous.
+Calling these methods adds a new job to a queue: it’s this job, and not the method, that performs the desired action.
+Usually, the job takes seconds or milliseconds, but this depends on what’s in the queue: if the queue has many pending tasks, the new job must wait its turn.

-To help manage this asynchronicity, each method returns a unique
+To help managing the job queue, each method returns a unique

-waitTask method guarantees that the job has finished before proceeding with your new requests.
-You will want to use this to manage dependencies, for example, when deleting an index before creating a new index with the same name, or clearing an index before adding new objects.
+waitTask to manage dependencies, for example, when deleting an index before creating a new index with the same name, or clearing an index before adding new objects.

-We collect analytics data on a separate server, using separate processes.
-In parallel, your main indices are updated and searched asynchronously.
-It is important to keep in mind that there is no hard link between your indices and the collection and storage of their analytics data. they are 2 sets of data on separate servers.
-Therefore, actions like deleting or moving an index will have no impact on your Analytics data.
+Analytics data is collected on a separate server, using separate processes to your main indices.
+There’s no hard link between your indices and the collection and storage of their analytics data.
+They’re two sets of data on separate servers.
+Therefore, actions like deleting or moving an index don’t affect your analytics data.